truehostcloud/ph-ee-connector-ams-fineract/README.md

   collection from a
   client's wallet

-A lot more services can be added to the above based on your needs, but to run the erply ams connector locally, the ones listed above are the required minimum.
+A lot more services can be added to the above based on your needs, but to run the Fineract ams connector locally, the ones listed above are the required minimum.
 Please note that the `docker-compose.yml` file in this repository should NOT be used in a production